david1707/staff_organizer/README.md

 - Reload data on pull at StaffListScreen
 - Fix and Add 'image' to the Staff Creating/Editing view
 - Refactor everything

-Bugs:
-- Throwing an error on displaying the image, since now we are moving from AssetImage to Network image